BjerknesCPU/NorCPM-X/README.md

-# NorCPM-X
+# NorCPM-CF

-A re-designed, open-source code structure for NorCPM
+A re-designed, open-source code structure for NorCPM to be used in Climate Futures.

+General structure:
 - assim
     - system 1
         - assimilation code